mkarner07/mkarner07.github.io/_posts/2023-10-20-7-books-of-highly-productive-people.md

 ![image](/assets/images/book_cover_7_habits.jpg){:width="50%"}{:style="display:block; margin-left:auto; margin-right:auto"}

 You cannot talk about productivity without mentioning this book.
-This book, consistently perched at the top of management lists, drews you in with its compelling insights.
+This book, consistently perched at the top of management-literature-lists, drews you in with its compelling insights.

 It all begins with paradigms – those external influences shaping how we perceive the world.
 These paradigms are stubborn, but a shift in perspective can work wonders, as illustrated by captivating stories.
 Stephen Covey advocates the "inside-out" approach, urging us to be proactive and self-reliant.
 He introduces the seven habits, kicking off with moving from independence to interdependence, emphasizing the power of teamwork.